Western Animation: The Get Along Gang

 - Reptiles Are Abhorrent: Bad guys: Catchum Crocodile and Leland Lizard; Good guys: Braker Turtle.
 Of course.

 - Screwed by the Network: More a case of Screwed by the company that owns the characters, as in 2007, along with The Littles, S'More Entertainment was planning to release the complete series on DVD.
-However, American Greetings was successfully able to block the release completely, possibly because, as the rights holders, they likely had the final say on the matter, possibly because of certain terms of the agreement between and AG and S'More.
-However, no explanation was given for why they blocked the release.
+However, American Greetings was successfully able to block the release completely.
+However, no explanation was given for why they blocked the release (it could've been related to the revival plans for the characters at the time, which were eventually canned).
 In any case, Mill Creek Entertainment eventually released the full series on various configurations, although they have yet to do a complete series release.note

 - Those Two Bad Guys: Again, Catchum and Leland.